soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - What happened when you changed the weight on genre from 2.0 to 0.5
 - What happened when you added tempo or valence to the score
-- How did your system behave for different types of users Experiments You Tried
+- How did your system behave for different types of users experiments you tried

 Lowering the genre weight from 2.0 to 0.5 made the results more diverse but sometimes returned songs that felt mismatched.
 Adding tempo as a scored feature helped separate high-energy tracks from slower ones even within the same genre.
 Testing with a "calm" user profile versus an "energetic" one produced noticeably different results.
 The calm profile surfaced low-energy, slow-tempo songs while the energetic profile returned fast, intense tracks.

 ---